YASHWANTH2601/library-managment-system/README.md

-Library-Management-System
+Library-Management-System<br />
 This project is a classic Library Management System.
 The application is created using Python Programming Language.
 This application uses Command Line Interface.
 Most of the modules are Python's inbuilt modules apart from pwinput.
-The functionality of the librarian and the students are mentioned in the below bullet points.
+The functionality of the librarian and the students are mentioned in the below bullet points.<br />

-How to execute?
+How to execute?<br />
-Go inside scripts folder and run the main.py file.
+Go inside scripts folder and run the main.py file.<br />

-Project Complexity
+Project Complexity<br />
 Based upon the building experience, I would rate it as Easy.
-Anyone who is learning Python or has learnt Python but want to build something can build this.
+Anyone who is learning Python or has learnt Python but want to build something can build this.<br />

-Python Modules Used
+Python Modules Used<br />
-csv
+csv<br />
-datetime
+datetime<br />
-os
+os<br />
-pwinput (external)
+pwinput (external)<br />
-Librarian Functionalities
+Librarian Functionalities<br />
-Login
+Login<br />
-Register
+Register<br />
-View Books
+View Books<br />
-Add Book
+Add Book<br />
-Update Book
+Update Book<br />
-Remove Book
+Remove Book<br />
-Student Functionalities
+Student Functionalities<br />
-Login
+Login<br />
-Register
+Register<br />
-De-register
+De-register<br />
-View Books
+View Books<br />
-Borrow Books
+Borrow Books<br />
-Return Books
+Return Books<br />
-Check Fines
+Check Fines<br />